The Best Budget Eats in Berlin

 Roll Inc.

-At this casual establishment you can find delicious and fresh Indian food at a reasonable price.
+At this casual establishment, you can find delicious and fresh Indian food at a reasonable price.
 I first discovered this place on Wolt and instantly loved their Chana Masala and Butter Chicken rolls.
 Last I visited, their vegetarian rolls were €5, chicken rolls were €6, and their lamb rolls were €7.
-I’m also a fan of their Indian bowls which comes with salad, onions, and flat bread on the side.
-They only deliver Indian food, but in person you’ll additionally find pizza and pasta plates ranging from €5 to €8.50.
+I’m also a fan of their Indian bowls which come with salad, onions, and flatbread on the side.
+They only deliver Indian food, but in person, you’ll additionally find pizza and pasta plates ranging from €5 to €8.50.

 Körtestraße 30 | Kreuzberg